Zero to 180 – Three Minute Magic

 “Foreman”: Sanitation Engineer

-Scooter “The Music Computer” Magruder – WPFW radio host and general manager of Silver Spring’s Roadhouse Oldies – has work tirelessly to fan the flames of appreciation for our shared musical heritage over the years.
-My recent album purchases at Roadhouse Oldies affirmed yet again that plenty of interesting songs remain
+A friendly shout out to Scooter “The Music Computer” Magruder, WPFW radio host and general manager of Silver Spring’s Roadhouse Oldies, who has labored tirelessly to promote the most salient aspects of our shared musical heritage.
+My recent album purchases at Roadhouse Oldies affirmed yet again that plenty of interesting

 Read More »